maralorn/nix-output-monitor/README.md

 #### Human readable log parsing

-It his highly recommended to always append `--log-format internal-json -v` (or use the above mentioned aliases.) and call `nom` with `--json`.
+It is highly recommended to always append `--log-format internal-json -v` (or use the above mentioned aliases.) and call `nom` with `--json`.
 That will give you much more informative output.

 If you are in a situation, where you can‘t use the json based nix output you can still use
 ```shell